 A succession of possible heirs died before Augustus did, however, so he was not the first one to be buried in the mausoleum.
 When he finally died the funeral pyre was so big that it kept burning for no less than five days.

 During the middle ages the mausoleum was left abandoned and plundered.
 The structure itself came to be used for different purposes.
 In the 12th century the family Colonna used it as a fortress.
-Later it became a garden, in the 18th century an amphitheatre and in the early 20th century a concert hall.
+Later it became a garden, in the 18th century an amphitheater and in the early 20th century a concert hall.
+At some point it was even used as an arena for bullfights.

-Between 1936 and 1938 the entire area surrounding the monument was demolished.
+Between 1936 and 1938, Mussolini had the entire area surrounding the monument demolished.
 The Piazza Augusto Imperatore was created and the monument restored.

 What to see